MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-3/README.md

 Note:
 - Notebooks with the prefix 'DO_NOT_RUN' are just helper notebooks used to understand the data and analyse trends, need not be run.
 - In all the above notebooks, user needs to specify the path variable in the top cell.
 A note is included, just need to set the 'dir' variable to point to the data folder.
+- The analysis summary notebooks are meant for demonstration purposes only and are not to be run.

 #### Visualisations and graphs
 The graphs for trends and model evaluations are included in the *Model_results.ipynb* and *Ranking_System_P2_Functions.ipynb* notebooks.